Andrew L. McFarland (이수민)

-Thank you for visiting my site.
+Thanks for visiting my site.

 I received my Ph.D. in philosophy under the supervision of John Symons in 2014.
-Afterwards I spent time as a Teaching Assistant Professor in the Philosophy and Religious Studies Department at North Carolina State University.
+In 2016 I was a Teaching Assistant Professor in the Philosophy and Religious Studies Department at North Carolina State University.
 From 2014-2015 I worked with the excellent undergrads in philosophy at Kansas State University, and prior to that during the 2013-2014 academic year I was a Chateaubriand Fellow at the IHPST where I organized a workshop on causation and natural kinds as part of their Metascience project.

 E-mail: amcfarland [at] lagcc [dot] cuny [dot] edu